-Another view is that there is a lack of clarity on whether civil society is part of ITU membership and how such organizations can become members of the ITU.
+Another view is that a) Article 19 of the ITU Convention establishes condition of participation of Entities and Organizations Other than Administration in the Union’s Activities and Resolution 145 (Antalya 2006) provides further information on participation of Observers in conferences, assemblies and meetings of the Union .Any participation must observe the conditions and criteria mentioned therein. b)Resolution 145( Antalya 2006) dealing with study on the participation of all relevant stakeholder in the activities of the Union related to the World Summit on the information society was abrogated by Plenipotentiary 2010 Guadalajara and c) civil society is not part of ITU membership thus how such entity can become members of the ITU.
 It should be noted that all civil society organizations of an international nature and which are working on issues related to ICTs areentitled and encouraged tojoin the ITU as members.

+Furthermore Comment

+There is no balance between the content and the extent to which the second view counter balance the first view.

+However, under the direct instruction of the Council, there are exceptional cases in which the above mentioned rules could be relaxed under certain circumstances and strict necessities where the Council unanimously makes such relaxation between the two ordinary Plenipotentiary Conferences.
+However, such relaxation shall be reported to the subsequent Plenipotentiary to either modify Article 19 of the Convention and /or Resolution 145 (Antalya 2006) or instruct the Council to decide on the matter case by case.

-The ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization Bureaux, is one example of inter-institutional collaboration and coordination.
-The WTPF IEG, which is open to all stakeholders outside ITU and is contributing to the preparation of this report in transparent and constructive manner, is another example of successful multistakeholder cooperation.
-In order topromote greater understandingof the involvement of all stakeholder groups within ITU fora, it could be beneficialfor ITU to fostersimilarcollaborative efforts between ITU and other relevant groups [source: PayPal].
+The WTPF IEG, which is open to all stakeholders outside ITU and is contributing to the preparation of this report in transparent and constructive manner, is another example of multistakeholder participation in the activity.
+However, there is a clear in balance between the number of Member State with respect to the number of Sector Members , attendance ,in particular those from Non –ITU members.

 The World Conference on International Telecommunications (WCIT) Resolution 3, “To foster an enabling environment for the greater growth of the Internet”, reinforces ITU’s support for the involvement of various stakeholder groups in its multistakeholder fora.
 The Resolution instructs the Secretary-General to continue to take the necessary steps for ITU to play an active and constructive role in the development of broadband and the multistakeholder model of the Internet as expressed in §35 of the Tunis Agenda.
 It therefore calls upon the Secretary-General to support the participation of Member States and all other stakeholders, as applicable, in the activities of ITU in this regard.
 It calls on Member States to engage with all their stakeholders to help them elaborate on their respective positions on international Internet-related technical, development and public-policy issues within the mandate of ITU at various ITU forums.

+Comments

+What are the usefulness of inclusion these diverging views in the Report.

+What conclusion could be drawn from those views?
+It clearly confirm the polarization between Member States or the majority of Member States and other stakeholders which overriding the atmosphere of the meeting due to their numerous presence and their numerous contributions and/or intervention.

 Internet Protocol (IP)-Based Networks and Management of Internet Resources